a11yproject/a11yproject.com/src/posts/2021-08-14-reviewing-a-design-for-accessibility.md

     - Are headings used to divide content up in a logical way?
     - Are the levels shown, without skipping any?
 - **Text alternatives**
     - Do all images (including icons) have a text alternative (using the `alt` attribute)?
-(See [WebAIM's guide to alternative text](https://webaim.org/techniques/alttext/) for more about what this is, and what makes good alternative text)
+You can see [WebAIM's guide to alternative text](https://webaim.org/techniques/alttext/) for more about what this is, and what makes good alternative text.
     - If the image is decorative, is it marked as such (using `alt=""`)?
 Are we sure it's only decorative?
 - **Link and button text**
     - Does each link describe where we'll go when we follow it?
 Does each button describe what will happen when we use it?